The Clerk of the Circuit Court is an Elected Constitutional Officer & Independent Custodian of the Court Record

 It may be necessary for an attorney to petition the Court on behalf of heirs or beneficiaries, or other interested parties, to appoint a personal representative to administer the estate.

 Formal administration proceedings are initiated by filing a petition requesting the appointment of a personal representative.
-The attorney for the personal representative prepares and files the petition and other required documents.
-The appointed personal representative is then responsible for the estate, paying all debts of the decedent and distributing the balance of the estate to the rightful beneficiaries.
+The attorney (required per Florida Probate Rule 5.030) for the personal representative prepares and electronically files the petition and other required documents.
+The appointed personal representative is then responsible for the estate, gathering all of the assets, preparing an inventory, paying the decedent’s debts, and distributing the estate balance to the rightful beneficiaries in accordance with the will.
+If there is no will, then in accordance with Florida Law.
+The Court oversees the administration of the estate to ensure the decedent’s debts are paid and that correct distribution is made to the heirs and/or beneficiaries.

-Florida Statute 735.301 allows for an informal application to the court for transfer of assets when the decedent has only left personal property (no real estate can be transferred through this process).
-If you are a surviving spouse, or if no spouse, the surviving child of the decedent; or you paid the funeral expenses for the decedent, you may be eligible for this process.
-This procedure may be accomplished with the filing of an informal petition.
-Disposition Packets (which include a checklist, instructions and forms) are available from the Clerk of the Circuit Court in Probate Court Records and here.
-The Disposition Packet will help you determine if you are eligible for such a process – which is based on the nature of the assets and your relationship to the decedent-- and if so, provide the forms needed and detail other documents you may need to submit to the court.
+Florida Statute 735.301 allows for an informal petition to be filed with the court to transfer assets when the decedent left a small amount of personal property (no real estate can be transferred through this process).
+If the petitioner is a surviving spouse, or if no spouse, the surviving child of the decedent; or they paid the funeral expenses for the decedent, they may be eligible for this process.
+Disposition of Personal Property without Administration Packets (which include a checklist, instructions, and forms) are available from the Clerk of the Circuit Court in Probate Court Records and our Forms page under the Estate section.
+Review the requirements of the Disposition of Personal Property without Administration process to determine eligibility for this process.
+In Disposition of Personal Property Without Administration proceedings, it is necessary to know the details of the assets, such as the account numbers and amounts in bank accounts.

 At this time, there is no internet access available to the public for viewing imaged documents unless you are a registered user.
 To become a registered user, click here.